Creating the inflight experience

 How we hire

 After reviewing applications, we select and invite several applicants to attend an interview event.
 The high-energy event includes an orientation, group activities, and one-on-one interviews.
-We look at current Horizon Air and Alaska Airlines employees’ applications first.

 If you accept a flight attendant position, you’ll be assigned to a class date to start training.